Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Introduction

 In soccer, dribbling is the skill of moving the ball around the field, by use of the feet, unassisted by other players.
-For the Instructional Soccer Program, the basic concepts of dribbling include keeping the ball as close to the feet as possible in order to maintain control of the ball; using the correct part of the feet to contact the ball in order to maintain balance of the body and achieve the desired result; and ultimately using peripheral vision to see the ball in order to keep as much of the field in sight as possible during the performance of the skill.
+The basic concepts of dribbling include keeping the ball as close to the feet as possible in order to maintain control of the ball; using the correct part of the feet to contact the ball in order to maintain balance of the body and achieve the desired result; and, ultimately using peripheral vision to see the ball in order to keep as much of the field in sight as possible during the performance of the skill.

 Demonstration